 Exercise improves physical endurance, muscle tone, and blood circulation to all major tissues, including the genitals.
 All of these benefits are important for sexual desire and performance.

 In fact, one study (Stanten and Yeager, 2003) found that just 20 minutes of vigorous exercise increased sexual responsiveness in women, another study found that short and intense exercise actually increased testosterone levels in men (Krucoff and Krucoff, 2000).
 Some experts even suggest that burning as little as 200 calories per day can significantly lower the risk of erectile dysfunction in men.

 All forms of physical activity improve your self confidence, elevate your mood, increase your stamina and boost your energy, all of which contribute to enhanced sex drive.

 Final Thoughts on Natural Ways to Boost Your Sex Drive

-- If you are an underweight female, gain enough weight so that you are ovulating regularly.
+If you are an underweight female, gain at least enough weight so that you are menstruating regularly.

-- Aim for 11 mg of zinc per day from food sources from the list above.
-If you need a high quality. zinc supplement recommendation contact me.
+Aim for 11 mg of zinc per day from food sources from the list above.

 Have you guys tried any of these strategies?
 What works for you.
 Leave your answer in the comment section.